In This Article:

-If you have been injured in an ice and snow car accident in Philadelphia, Pennsylvania, or New Jersey area by someone who slid into you, was following too close, or driving too fast for the current weather conditions, contact us right away for a free consultation.
+Wondering how fault is determined in a car accident that occurs in the snow?
+Determining fault for a car accident that happens in snow, depends on various factors such as the speed of the vehicles, the distance between them, and the road conditions, and requires an investigation of the specific circumstances surrounding the accident.
+If you have been injured in an ice and snow car accident in Philadelphia, Pennsylvania, or the New Jersey area by someone who slid into you, was following too close, or driving too fast for the current weather conditions, contact us right away for a free consultation.

-The fact that you were injured in a motor vehicle collision isn’t the fault of the rain, snow, sleet, ice, or fog.
+The fact that you were injured in a car accident in snow, isn’t the fault of the snow, or any other weather condition such as rain, sleet, ice, or fog.
 It’s probably the fault of the driver who hit you.
 Our job is to hold the careless and negligent driver who hit and hurt you accountable for his or her act or failure to act in snowy and icy conditions.

 Ice and Snow Car Accidents

-As per the most recent ascertainable data from the National Highway Transportation Safety Administration (NHTSA), between 2011 and 2105, Pennsylvania was ranked as one of the top five deadliest states for ice and snow car accidents during the winter months.
-It averaged 65 fatal car accidents during those months, ranking it at number three on the deadliest list.
+As per the most recent ascertainable data from the National Highway Transportation Safety Administration (NHTSA), between 2011 and 2015, Pennsylvania was ranked number three as one of the deadliest states for ice and snow related car accidents during the winter months, with an average of 65 fatal car accidents during those months.
 Only Ohio and Michigan exceeded that number of fatalities.
 The NHTSA found that the top causes of winter motor vehicle accidents include:

 - Poor visibility from heavy winter snow, sleet, rain, and fog